The Climate-Planetary Emergency Impact Hub aims to

 For years, scientists warned about the risks of straying beyond our planetary boundaries.
 The Limits to Growth report issued the first warning about unsustainable human activity on our planet 50 years ago.
 In 1972, its authors made the case that unlimited growth in population, material goods and resources on a finite planet would eventually lead to the collapse of Earth’s environmental and economic systems.
 Yet, it was only in 2020 that the public at large experienced the real impact of the encroachment of humanity on these limits through a zoonotic disease called COVID-19.

 Living our lives as if Earth is infinite and shock resistant as we are doing today, is pushing our planet towards a series of tipping points that will become the greatest existential threat to humanity.
 Decades of exponential consumption and population growth have come to imperil the Earth’s climate and life-supporting systems, while reinforcing social and economic inequalities globally.

 Too often, interconnected crises are viewed in siloes, when there is an urgent need to address them as one integrated challenge.
 The Planetary Emergency Plan, which was drafted in partnership with the Potsdam Institute for Climate Impact Research (PIK), aims to do just that.

-First published in 2019, the Planetary Emergency Plan provides a set of key policy levers to address the cross-cutting challenges of climate change, biodiversity loss and human health and wellbeing.
-The Plan outlines a vision of transformation and regeneration; a roadmap for governments and other stakeholders to to shift our societies and economies to bring back balance between people, planet and prosperity.
+First published in 2019, the Planetary Emergency Plan provides a set of key policy levers to address the cross-cutting challenges of climate change, biodiversity loss and human health and well-being.
+The Plan outlines a vision of transformation and regeneration; a roadmap for governments and other stakeholders to shift our societies and economies to bring back balance between people, planet and prosperity.
 Only then can we truly emerge from emergency.

-COVID-19 has exposed our vulnerabilities and has reinforced the case for emergency action.
+COVID-19 has further exposed our vulnerabilities and reinforced the case for emergency action.
 Therefore, the Planetary Emergency Plan 2.0 accurately reflects the convergence of three urgent crises (climate, biodiversity and health) and guides the work of the Planetary Emergency Partnership post-COVID.